ssec/sift/doc/source/PACKAGING-mtgsift.rst

   %> conda activate base

-In the toplevel directory of the MTG-Sift sources run *cmake* with a generator for the chosen build system::
+In the top-level directory of the MTG-Sift sources run *cmake* with a generator for the chosen build system::

   (base)%> cmake -G "Unix Makefiles" .